 I photographed her new baby last month and let me tell you, she ordered an album and prints.

 I believe wholeheartedly that when you choose to hire a professional photographer you deserve a beautiful, tangible product that compliments your experience.
 I want to leave you with something that you can look at, hold, touch, feel and smell.
 I want to create an heirloom for your family that will be cherished for generations to come.
 A canvas to hang on your wall where your children will walk past it every day.
 An album that sits on your coffee table that you can enjoy flicking through with your child as they grow.
 I want to you to walk away from your photography session with portraits of your family that exist in real life.

 Not just in the digital world.

-Kayleigh McGlynn is a Canberra based family lifestyle photographer.
+Kayleigh McGlynn is a Brisbane based family documentary and birth photographer.